Jeff Jarrett: Immortal and feud with Kurt Angle (2010–2011)

-At Turning Point on November 7, Jarrett defeated Joe after choking him out with a baton, following interference from Gunner and Murphy, his security officers.
-On the following episode of Impact!, Jarrett assaulted Joe after he had defeated Gunner and Murphy in a handicap match, but was then chased away by the returning Kurt Angle.
-At Final Resolution on December 5, Jarrett faced Joe in a submission match; after a pre-match assault and later an interference by Gunner and Murphy, Jarrett forced Joe to submit with an ankle lock.
+At Bound for Glory on October 10, Jarrett and Joe faced Sting, Nash and D'Angelo Dinero in a two-on-three handicap match; at the end of the match, Jarrett abandoned Joe and left Joe behind to be pinned by Nash, thus Jarrett turned heel and joining the stable Immortal.
+Jarrett then defeated Joe at Turning Point on November 7, and at Final Resolution on December 5.
 On the January 6, 2011, episode of Impact!, Angle interrupted Jarrett's $100,000 mixed martial arts (MMA) challenge and signed a contract to face him at Genesis on January 9 in an MMA exhibition match, since he had promised not to wrestle again.
 The match was thrown out in the third round after Jarrett blinded Angle; after the match, Jarrett bloodied Angle, before announcing that he was ending his mixed martial arts career and promised that his current (and Angle's former) wife, Karen Jarrett, would be joining the retirement party.